Wulf Schmidt: Career as a double agent

 Tate reported to the Germans that to avoid military service, he was employed on a farm owned by a friend and could only visit London on weekends.
 This provided an excuse for his not recruiting more agents or reporting as much as the Germans wanted.
 Tate participated in the Operation Bodyguard deception which covered the Invasion of Normandy.
 He notionally went to work on a farm near Wye in south-east England, where the fictional First United States Army Group (FUSAG) was located.
 Tate provided the Germans with fake schedules for the rail transport of FUSAG troops to ports of embarkation for the invasion.
 This apparent feat was highly regarded in Germany.
 For this and his other apparent successes, Tate was granted naturalisation as a German citizen so that he could receive the Iron Cross First and Second Class.

-In the meantime, Schmidt lived quietly in England, finding employment as a photographer at Greville Studios in Watford.
+In the meantime, Schmidt lived quietly in England, at Roundbush House, in Radlett in Hertfordshire, to live with Scottish intelligence officer, T. A. Robertson, and his wife Joan and daughter Belinda.
+He found employment as a photographer at Greville Studios in Watford.
 By 1945, he had even been registered to vote in the general election.
 Tate's last deception was in early 1945.
 German submarines ("U-boats") running submerged or with only the snorkel up could not use normal navigation methods.
 The U-boats fixed their positions off southern Ireland, where there was a distinctive conical seamount.
 Using the depth sounder, a submarine could locate the peak of the seamount, which was a known position.
 Rodger Winn, head of the U-Boat Tracking Room, suspected this and suggested laying a minefield at that spot.
 No minelayer was available, so he approached the Double Cross team, and suggested telling the Germans through a controlled agent that there was a minefield.

 Tate was chosen, as one of his notional friends was a Royal Navy officer who was a minelaying expert.
 Tate reported that his "mine-laying friend" had bragged to him about a new minefield near Ireland, with clues that should have alerted the Germans but nothing seemed to happen.
 Then, by coincidence, a U-boat was reported sunk off Ireland.
 Tate reported that his "mine-laying friend" had come by to celebrate this success.
 Tate added that he was angry and ready to quit: he had risked his life for this intelligence and a U-boat was lost because the Germans had not acted on it.
 Two days later, the German Navy (Kriegsmarine) ordered its U-boats to avoid a 60 mi2 zone around the seamount, forfeiting the navigation fix and also providing a safe zone for Allied ships.

+Personal life

+He died in Hertfordshire in October 1992.